-The impact of lease costs related to finance leases and short-term leases was not material for the three months ended March 31, 2023 and 2022.
+Finance lease costs primarily relate to vehicles used by the Company's research teams, and the amortization of the ROU assets are recorded to cost of revenue in the consolidated statements of operations.
+The impact of lease costs related to short-term leases was not material for the three months ended March 31, 2024 and 2023.

-Supplemental balance sheet information related to operating leases was as follows (in thousands):
+Supplemental balance sheet information related to operating leases was as follows (in millions):